Exogenous bacteria: Difference with endogenous bacteria

 Only a minority of bacteria species cause disease in humans; and many species colonize in the human body to create an ecosystem known as microbiota.
 Bacterial flora is endogenous bacteria, which is defined as bacteria that naturally reside in a closed system.
 Disease can occur when microbes included in normal bacteria flora enter a sterile area of the body such as the brain or muscle.
 This is considered an endogenous infection.
 A prime example of this is when the residential bacterium E. coli of the GI tract enters the urinary tract.
 This causes a urinary tract infection.
 Infections caused by exogenous bacteria occurs when microbes that are noncommensal enter a host.
 These microbes can enter a host via inhalation of aerosolized bacteria, ingestion of contaminated or ill-prepared foods, sexual activity, or the direct contact of a wound with the bacteria.

 Diseases

 Waterborne and foodborne

 Microbial ecosystems in aquatic environments depend on a variety of factors including pH, temperature, and light exposure.
-Exogenous bacteria supported in specific aquatic environments can enter an host via consumption.
+Exogenous bacteria supported in specific aquatic environments can enter a host via consumption.
 Additionally, exogenous bacteria can enter a secondary host through an intermediate host such as insects and parasites.
 Exogenous bacteria can also enter an enclosed ecosystem via ingestion of contaminated food.
 Food-borne diseases such as Salmonella poisoning are transmitted by food not properly cooked or by individuals infected with the pathogen.